 What verb is your audience searching for?

-In fact, our research has shown that for every category of lead the average real estate investor is looking for (motivated sellers, cash buyers, rent-to-own tenants, lenders, etc.)… there are just a handful of “verbs” that those prospects are going to Google to search.
+Our research has shown that for every category of lead the average real estate investor is looking for (motivated sellers, cash buyers, rent-to-own tenants, lenders, etc.)… there are just a handful of “verbs” that those prospects are going to Google to search.

 4. Extend Your Local SEO Beyond Your Website